10 African Countries With the Most Number of Universities

 • Harness the capacity of ICT to improve access, quality, and management of education and training systems.

-• Ensure acquisition of requisite knowledge and skills as well as improved completion rates in all groups through harmonization processes across all levels for national and regional integration.
+• Ensure the acquisition of requisite knowledge and skills as well as improved completion rates in all groups through harmonization processes across all levels for national and regional integration.

 • Accelerate processes leading to gender parity and equity.